 Following is an excerpt from this paper's conclusion.

-Once the reality of homosexuality is examined beyond the narrow confines of Roman Catholicism and in the light of contemporary psychological and theological insight, the basis for the Roman hierarchy's condemnation of same-sex relationships is exposed as erroneous. it is a basis comprised of centuries of homophobic attitudes and responses which, in turn, have been induced by selective biblical interpretations and an insufficiently grounded teaching body.
+Once the reality of homosexuality is examined beyond the narrow confines of Roman Catholicism and in the light of contemporary psychological and theological insight, the basis for the Roman hierarchy's condemnation of same-sex relationships is exposed as erroneous.
+It is a basis comprised of centuries of homophobic attitudes and responses which, in turn, have been shaped by selective biblical interpretations and an insufficiently grounded teaching body.

-Only when the full range of life-giving and -affirming currents of human experience is acknowledged as potentially sacramental will we grow as church in our understanding of the ocean of diversity and mystery within which we are all drawn and made one.
-God is not only the ocean within us, but we truly comprise the myriad of tidal currents within God.
+Only when the full range of life-giving and -affirming currents of human experience are acknowledged as potentially sacramental will we grow as church in our understanding of the ocean of diversity and mystery within which we are drawn together and made one.
+God is not only the ocean within each one of us, but we truly comprise the myriad of tidal currents within God.

 This paper was written for a Sacramental Theology course taught by Joan Timmerman, who wrote in response to my work:

 I am struck by your great potential to make a difference in this area of theology and Catholic practice.
 It is a piece of work above the "call of duty" and shows well your gifts of mind and skills of communication.

 My work wasn't above critique, however, albeit a gentle one . . .

 Alas, while the [ocean-themed] photos and drawings made [your paper] very attractive and carried the message of sacramentality of matter (the medium is the message), it would still be better for academic papers to submit the text without artistic additions.
 Here correction (I think) is right.
 That doesn't mean one can't make a coffee-table book out of a former thesis!